JustinButler700/ARW-to-JPG-converter/README.md

 # ARW-to-JPG-converter
-Quick and easy back script to convert all ARW files in a folder to JPGs
+Quick and easy Bash script to convert all ARW files in a folder to JPGs

 Dependencies: You need to have [ImageMagick](https://imagemagick.org/script/download.php) installed.